digzom/elixir_playground/projects/elixir_in_action/chapter5.md

 iex(4)> Enum.each(queries, &async_query.(&1))
 ```

-Notice that the caller process is neither blocked nor interrupted while receibing messages.
+Notice that the caller process is neither blocked nor interrupted while receiving messages.

 Now, let's get the results.
 First, you make a function that pulls one message from the mail-box and extracts the query result from it: